-MIN1100 3 crs.
-Introduction to Mining
+MIN1100 Introduction to Mining 3 crs.

 Provides a general orientation to mining.
 It covers coal mining terminology, mining methods, and machines, and chain of command.
 Miner rights and responsibilities are also addressed.
 Various local, state, and federal mining agencies are described.